griffithlab/pVACtools/README.md

 **pVACviz**

-A browser-based user interface that assists users in launching, managing, reviewing, and visualizing the results of pVACtools processes.
+A browser-based user interface that assists users in launching, managing, reviewing, and visualizing the results of pVACtools processes. pVACviz relies on the pVACapi and a client application.
+The source code for the client application can be found <a href="https://github.com/griffithlab/BGA-interface-projects/tree/master/apps/pvacviz">here</a>.

 **pVACapi**